 24. Indemnification.
 The Contractor agrees to indemnify, defend, and hold harmless the State, its agents, officials, and employees from all third party claims and suits including court costs, attorney’s fees, and other expenses caused by any act or omission of the Contractor and/or its subcontractors, if any, in the performance of this Contract.
 The State will not provide indemnification to the Contractor.

 25. Independent Contractor; Workers’ Compensation Insurance.
 The Contractor is performing as an independent entity under this Contract.
 No part of this Contract shall be construed to represent the creation of an employment, agency, partnership or joint venture agreement between the parties.
 Neither party will assume liability for any injury (including death) to any persons, or damage to any property, arising out of the acts or omissions of the agents, employees or subcontractors of the other party.
-The Contractor shall provide all necessary unemployment and workers’ compensation insurance for the Contractor’s employees, and shall provide the State with a Certificate of Insurance evidencing such coverage prior to starting work under this Contract.
+The Contractor shall provide unemployment and workers’ compensation insurance for the Contractor’s employees in an amount that meets the statutory requirements in each state of employment, and shall provide the State with a Certificate of Insurance evidencing such coverage prior to starting work under this Contract.

 26. Indiana Veteran Owned Small Business Enterprise Compliance.
 Award of this Contract was based, in part, on the Indiana Veteran Owned Small Business Enterprise (“IVOSB”) participation plan, as detailed in the IVOSB Subcontractor Commitment Form, commonly referred to as “Attachment A-1” in the procurement documentation and incorporated by reference herein.
 Therefore, any changes to this information during the Contract term must be approved by IDOA’s IVOSB Division (“IVOSB Division”) and may require an amendment.
 It is the State’s expectation that the Contractor will meet the subcontractor commitments during the Contract term.
 The following certified IVOSB subcontractor(s) will be participating in this Contract: [Add additional IVOSBs using the same format.]